Special assistance in knitting for elderly folks, plus free knitting patterns

 It occurred to me then that, although Knitting for Charity has featured charities that assist the elderly, we hadn’t really written much about specific tips in knitting for elderly folks.
 So, I turned to experts!

-Sue McGorie runs the knitting charity Sunshine International Blankets of Love, or SIBOL.
+Sue McGorie ran the knitting charity Sunshine International Blankets of Love, or SIBOL.
 Bev Q runs the website Bev’s Country Cottage, featuring all kinds of knitting for charity.
-We featured SIBOL here previously, but it’s such a worthwhile cause that I hope you’ll take a look at it once more.
-Sue says that SIBOL has distributed about 770 blankets already!

 So read on for some great tips on knitting blankets for the elderly, and then take a look at the links to some terrific free patterns!

 Knitting Blankets for the Elderly

 (Note: SIBOL is no longer running, but her tips are still quite valid!)